-Then they would sputter with laughter, like little girls hiding behind the
+Then they sputtered with laughter, like little girls hiding behind the stable loving the danger of their talk.
+She could not decide if Patrician's accident by a cloven hoof was rebuke or proof of the pudding.
 Now here, in bed, her deft, industrious hands wrapped in linen lest she claw her self bloody, she could not tell if she was speaking aloud or simply thinking.
 "I shat in public..."
 He was bigger than she imagined.
 All the men she had known were small, hardened but small.
 Mr. Vaark (it took some time before she could say, Jacob) picked up all three of her boxes after touching her face and smiling.
-Following him, feeling the strange resilience of land, she tripped on the wooden walk and tore the hem of her gown.
+Following him, feeling the strange resilience of land after months at sea, she tripped on the wooden walk and tore the hem of her gown.
 He did not even turn around, so she grabbed a fistful of skirt and trotted along to the wagon, refusing the hand he offered to help her mount.
 It was seal and deal.
 He would offer her no pampering.
 She would not accept it if he did.
 A perfect equation for the work that lay ahead.
 And the sorrow.

-O She could not decide if Patrician's accident was a rebuke or a proof of Now, she thought but gerounts buried by the wind.
-There is a but gerounts buried but behind.
-2) There is no one.
-Jacob gone, children rase pink Clouds in the sky.
-Soledod fightened for her future of I die.
-Lota ton steady, unmoved by any disaster, as though she has peen and survive everything.
-And Horens's How long will it take will be there will she get last will someone steal her?
+Now, she thought, there is no one except servants.
+Jacob js gone and buried by the women he left behind; children rosy clouds in the sky.
+Soledad frightened for her own future if I die.
+Lila steady, unmoved by any catastrophe as though she has seen and survived everything.
+And Florens?
+How long will it take will he be there will she get lost will someone steal her?
+7.